SaiLuck1990/mssc-beer-service/README.md

-# Read Me First

-Spring boot project
+# Microservice using Spring Boot

+The project consists of the below microservices

+ 1. mssc-brewery
+ 2. mssc-beer-service
+ 3. mssc-brewery-client

+This is a microservice for mssc-beer-service